msardonini/flyMS/README.md

 ## flyMS Webserver

-flyMS comes with a webserver that is used for interfacing with the flight controller.
-It can update configurations (PID constants, flight behavior, etc.), run calibration routines, and inform you of errors.
+flyMS includes a webserver that is used for interfacing with the flight configuration and system state.
+It can update PID constants, run calibration routines, and inform you of errors.
 It can be accessed at http://beaglebone.local:5001/ from any device on a shared network.

 > **_NOTE:_** If flight testing away from a local WiFi connection, you can use a smartphone to connect to the WiFi network broadcasted by the beaglebone itself to access this webserver.
 The network name is `BeagleBone-XXXX` with a